-As for the scheme of \textsc{mf}--\textsc{vb} in \eqref{eq20}, also the \textsc{cavi} for \textsc{pfm}--\textsc{vb} simply requires to update mean vectors until convergence of the \textsc{elbo}.
-However, unlike for \eqref{eq20}, this scheme is only required for the truncated normal components, whereas the solution for $q_{\textsc{pfm}}(\bbeta \mid \bar{\bz})$ is already known to coincide with $p(\bbeta \mid \bar{\bz}, \by)$.
-This gain comes, however, at the cost that, unlike for \textsc{mf}--\textsc{vb}, the approximated density $q_{\textsc{pfm}}^{*}(\bbeta)$ of interest is not available as a direct output of \eqref{eq21}.
-Recalling, \citet{fasano2019} and \citet{fasano2020}, this apparent drawback can be easily addressed after noticing that, by \eqref{eq21}, $q^*_{\textsc{pfm}}(\bbeta \mid \bar{\bz})$ is the density of the random variable distributed as a linear combination between a Gaussian, with mean vector $\bV_{\pst}[-\bX^{\intercal}_{\pst} \bSigma^{-1}_{\pst} \boeta_{\pst}+\bar{\bOmega}^{-1}_{\pst} \bxi_{\pst}]$ and covariance matrix $\bV_{\pst}$, and a random vector $\bar{\bz}$ whose joint density is approximated via the product of low--dimensional truncated normals under the \textsc{cavi} updates in \eqref{eq21}.
-Recalling equation \eqref{eq14.add} this construction coincides with the additive representation of a $\textsc{sun}_{\bar{p},\bar{n}+\bar{n}_0}$ random variable that, unlike for the exact \textsc{sun} posterior in Theorem~\ref{teo1}, relies on a block--diagonal matrix $\bGamma_{\textsc{pfm}}$ with $C$ low--dimensional $n_c \times n_c$ blocks, for $c=1, \ldots, C$.
-This means that the computational challenges for closed--form inference under the exact \textsc{sun} posterior discussed in Section~\ref{sec_3.2} and \ref{sec_4.1} are no more present for the optimal $\textsc{sun}$ approximate density $q_{\textsc{pfm}}^{*}(\bbeta)$, since the $(\bar{n}+\bar{n}_0)$--variate Gaussian cumulative distribution functions and truncated normals in equations~\eqref{eq12}--\eqref{eq16} now factorize as $C$ low--dimensional components that can be effectively evaluated when $n_1, \ldots, n_C$ are small--to--moderate.
+As for the MF-VB scheme in \eqref{eq20}, also the CAVI for PFM-VB simply requires to update the mean vectors until convergence of the ELBO.
+However, unlike for \eqref{eq20}, such a scheme is only required for the truncated normal components, whereas the solution $q^*_{\textsc{pfm}}(\bbeta \mid \bar{\bz})$ is already known to coincide with $p(\bbeta \mid \bar{\bz}, \by)$.
+This gain comes at the cost that, unlike for MF-VB, the approximation $q_{\textsc{pfm}}^{*}(\bbeta)$ of interest is not available as a direct output of \eqref{eq21}.
+Recalling, \citet{fasano2019} and \citet{fasano2020}, this apparent drawback can be easily addressed after noticing that, by \eqref{eq21} and $\bar{\boeta}^*_{\pst}=\bar{\bz}- \boeta_{\pst}$, $q^*_{\textsc{pfm}}(\bbeta)$ is the density of the random variable distributed as a linear combination between a Gaussian, with mean $\bV_{\pst}(-\bX^{\intercal}_{\pst} \bSigma^{-1}_{\pst} \boeta_{\pst}+{\bOmega}^{-1}_{\pst} \bxi_{\pst})$ and covariance matrix $\bV_{\pst}$, and a random vector $\bar{\bz}$ whose joint density is approximated via the product of low-dimensional truncated normals under the CAVI updates in \eqref{eq21}.
+Recalling \eqref{eq14.add}, this construction coincides with the additive representation of a $\mbox{SUN}_{\bar{p},\bar{n}+\bar{n}_0}$ variable that, unlike for the exact SUN posterior in Theorem~\ref{teo1}, relies on a block-diagonal matrix $\bGamma_{\textsc{pfm}}$ with $C$ low-dimensional $n_c \times n_c$ blocks, for $c=1, \ldots, C$.
+This means that the computational challenges for closed-form inference under the exact SUN posterior discussed in Sections~\ref{sec_3.2} and \ref{sec_4.1} are no more present for the optimal SUN approximating density $q_{\textsc{pfm}}^{*}(\bbeta)$, since the $(\bar{n}+\bar{n}_0)$-variate Gaussian cumulative distribution functions and truncated normals in Equations~\eqref{eq12}--\eqref{eq16} now factorize as $C$ low-dimensional components that can be effectively evaluated whenever $n_1, \ldots, n_C$ are small-to-moderate.
 For example,